 Truancy is when the student is absent from school without permission of the parents/guardians or school official.
-Truancy includes, but is not limited to, skipped classes, falsely informing the school about the reason(s) for the absence, or absences that have not been pre-arranged and pre-approved.
+Truancy includes, but is not limited to, skipped classes, falsely informing the school about the reason(s) for the absence, or absences that have not been pre-arranged and pre-approved as excused.
 The District may assign disciplinary measures for truancy.
-Students who are truant will make up missed work to aid learning.
-The timelines for turning in make-up work and any impact on grading will be according to the guidelines of the building and at the direction of the teacher.
+Students who are truant will make-up missed work to aid learning.
 Families are entitled to appeal assigned consequences to the Superintendent or designee.